 Queenstown is one of the most picturesque towns on the South Island.
 Here, everything is really geared towards tourism.
 The shore promenade entices with countless first-class restaurants in front of magnificent lake views.
 Beautiful hiking trails lead directly from Queenstown along the shore of Lake Wakaputi.

 Action holidaymakers in particular get their money's worth here.
 Activities such as skydiving, paragliding, helicopter tours, canyoning, rafting and much more are waiting to be enjoyed by adrenaline junkies.
-There are also several campsites to rent with a campervan.
+There are also several campgrounds you can stay at with an RV.

 Not far north of Queenstown is the 10 km long Franz Josef Glacier in the Westland National Park.
 It lies at an altitude of just 400 metres and in earlier times reached into the sea.

 The glacier can be hiked or flown around by helicopter.
 It flows half a metre per day.
 The closest campgrounds for renting a camper van are in Waiau.